|

 In order for people to be able to travel economically to space, for space tourism and for other purposes, we need reusable launch vehicles.
 All commercial transport industries use reusable vehicles - and so will the commercial space transport industry.
 Luckily research aimed at developing low-cost reusable launch vehicles has increased recently - though total funding is still barely 2% (!) of government funding for space activities.

 The following is a list of projects under way today and some significant projects of the past.
-Some are aimed initially at sub-orbital flights - a much easier target than getting to orbit, as demonstrated by SpaceShipOne .
+Some are aimed initially at sub-orbital flights - a much easier target than getting to orbit, as demonstrated by SpaceShipOne.
 Others are designs for orbital vehicles.
 Ultimately, the only ones of importance are the piloted, passenger-carrying vehicles.

-WHITE KNIGHT
+SPACESHIPONE WHITE KNIGHT |

 |